 Rabbi Sacks was knighted by Queen Elizabeth II in 2005 and awarded a Life Peerage in the British House of Lords in 2009.
 He has been married to the former Elaine Taylor since 1970.
 They have three children and eight grandchildren.

-He will be formally awarded the Templeton Prize at a public ceremony in London in May.
+He will be formally awarded the Templeton Prize at a public ceremony in London on May 26.